 2. Beet Juice

 Beets and beet juice contain betaine, a very beneficial phytochemical.
 It has antioxidant qualities and increases the acidity of urine.
 This can help clear calcium phosphate and struvite buildup from the kidneys.
-The removal of calcium in the kidneys not only promotes kidney function, but decreases the likelihood of kidney stones.
+The removal of calcium in the kidneys promotes kidney function and decreases the likelihood of kidney stones.

 3. Lemon Juice